GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

   min.node.size = c(10, 20)
 )
 ```
-The function returns a “tuning grid” that contains several possible combinations of parameters for example:
+The function returns a "tuning grid" that contains several possible combinations of parameters for example:

 ||**mtry**|**splitrule**|**min.node.size**|
 |1|2|gini|10|